Our own capital – Nefco’s Investment Fund

 In the beginning of 2019, Nefco established a new and larger facility for the Swedish International Development Cooperation Agency (Sida), the Beyond the Grid Fund for Africa (BGFA), to incentivise the development of new private sector business models offering affordable and clean energy access at scale to people living in rural and peri-urban areas in Africa.
 This facility forms part of the ‘Power Africa’ initiative launched by former US President Barack Obama and contributes to the Sustainable Development Goal 7 as well as the Paris Agreement on Climate.
-Market scoping is about to start and a Call for Proposals targeted at Energy Service Providers was launched in October 2020.
+The first Call for Proposals were launched in autumn 2020.

 Accreditations and Nefco as an implementing agency